tritonas00/system-tar-and-restore/README.md

 When using LVM, it also recommended to have a seperate /boot partition.

-In case of Fedora, old /etc/default/grub is saved as /etc/default/grub-old.
+In case of Fedora, /etc/default/grub is saved as /etc/default/grub-old in the target system.

 ###EXAMPLES###